The BEST Home Fried Potatoes Recipe

 Frequently asked questions

-How long do home-fried potatoes last?
 Two days, I guess?
 I’m not the biggest fan of saving home-fried potatoes, honestly.
-They taste best eaten straight out of the pan.
-I never have any left.
+They taste best eaten straight out of the pan, and I never have any leftovers to save.
 Lol!

 Home Fried Potatoes Recipe